kiwicampus/2D-Test-Track-Planner/planner/docs/homework.md

 --------
 **BASIC POINTS**:

-Here are the basic points to accomplish the project, what we are evaluating you is the knowledge in python, C++,  ros2 in a basic level of concepts and implementation, and also a speed and turn profile implementation.
+Here are the basic points to accomplish the project, what we are evaluating you is the knowledge in python, C++,  ROS2 in a basic level of concepts and implementation, and also a speed and turn profile implementation.
 This part of the project is more for the understanding of itself because we invite you to make the extra-homework, which is the real challenge, where you'll have to be more creative and go further.

 Well, the recommendation in this section is to start with the python nodes or points and then go with the C++ ones.
 You won't have to change the input or output attributes in any function or method, just implement functions contents, and operations, import a library and use it inside.

 Try first to understand the function of the node in the whole stack, then what is every function for, read the documentation and docs provided, and look for the TODO sections in these.

-if you follow the instruction to launch all the stack you'll get a window like this:
+If you follow the instruction to launch all the stack you'll get a window like this:

 <p align="center">
   <img height="300" src="https://user-images.githubusercontent.com/43115782/116264723-27a80380-a740-11eb-8e03-62039517b82a.png">